 When growing cannabis some say, the height of your plant should determine the pot size.

-For example 12 inches per 2 gallons container.
+For example 12 inches per 2-gallon container.
 So if you want a plant to be 4 feet tall, you would need roughly an 8-gallon container.

-This is just a estimation it all depends on many factors including quality of light, types of strain just to name a few.
+This is just an estimation it all depends on many factors including quality of light, and types of strain just to name a few.

 Make sure there are holes in the bottom of your plastic container.
 For maximum drainage.